Introduction: Setup Waveshare Game Hat for Recalbox and Kodi

 Press x:!
 To save and exit.

-Until this is fixed in a later release, we need to change the following lines to fix this issue so the custom GPIO button pin mapping can take effect.
+This bug has been fixed in Recalbox 6.0.
+But for any versions before that , we need to change the following lines to fix this issue so the custom GPIO button pin mapping can take effect.

 mount -o remount, rw /